Enterprise-CMCS/macpro-mdct-mcr/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added [thorough](https://qmacbis.atlassian.net/wiki/spaces/CM/pages/2914025525/Test+Suite+and+Testing+Research) tests
 - [ ] I have added analytics, if necessary
 - [ ] I have updated the documentation, if necessary
+- [ ] I have assigned the PR to myself

 ## Reviewer checklist (two different people)
 - [ ] I have done the deep review and verified the items in the above checklist are g2g